 1. A shopping spree

-Whether they decide to allocate it to Chanel or Walmart, or to Apple or Android, many taxpayers go out and buy hundreds — even thousands — of dollars worth of merchandise they do not need.
+Whether they decide to allocate it to Best Buy or Walmart, or to Apple or Android, many taxpayers go out and buy hundreds — even thousands — of dollars worth of merchandise they do not need.
 One Twitter user says about last year’s tax refund, “Spent tax refund on luxury goods, now considering bankruptcy,” and another says, “I thought I was an adult until I spent my entire tax refund at Spencer’s Gifts.”

 These specific social media users are certainly not the only one’s to go out and blow their tax refund checks, though.
 Many taxpayers view this amount as “extra money,” as opposed to money they earned and therefore, they feel content spending it.
-About 7 percent of Americans admitted to splurging or going on shopping sprees with their tax returns.
+About 7% of Americans admitted to splurging or going on shopping sprees with their tax returns.
 Remember the 2008 economic stimulus checks from a few years ago?
 According to a publication by the Kellogg School of Management, “On average, households spent half the amount of each stimulus check within the same quarter that it was received.
 (The average amount for each check was $950.)
 Between 12 and 31 percent of the stimulus checks went to purchase non-durable goods.”